kennyp/cheddar/README.markdown

 Human to Number
 ===============

-Little library to conviert human readable strings to numbers.
+Little library to convert human readable strings to numbers.